makepad/makepad_book/src/widgets.md

 use makepad_widgets::*;

 live_design!{
-    import makepad_widgets::desktop_window::DesktopWindow;
+    import makepad_widgets::base::*;
-    import makepad_widgets::button::Button;
+    import makepad_widgets::theme_desktop_dark::*;

     App = {{App}} {
-        ui:<DesktopWindow>{
+        ui: <Window>{
-	            my_button = <Button>{label:”hello”}
+            my_button = <Button> {
+                text: "Hello, World"
             }
         }
     }

-impl AppMain for App{
-    fn handle_event(&mut self, cx: &mut Cx, event: &Event) {
-        if let Event::Draw(event) = event {
-            self.ui.draw_widget_all(&mut Cx2d::new(cx, event));
 }
-				let actions = self.ui.handle_widget_event(cx, event);
+...

+impl MatchEvent for App {
+    fn handle_actions(&mut self, _cx: &mut Cx, actions:&Actions) {
-				if self.ui.get_button(id!(my_button)).clicked(&actions) {
+        if self.ui.button(id!(my_button)).clicked(&actions) {
-				    println!(“CLICKED!”);
+            println!("CLICKED!");
         }
     }
 }
+...
 ```

 *Retained mode* structures reside within the `<View>{}` widget, which is a component that can have a DSL-defined set of child widgets.
 All child widgets implement the `dyn` trait, and can be named and queried on the widget-tree.

 Makepad's UI DSL does not rely on a single, giant interpreter.
 Instead, it is defined per widget.
 Therefore, every widget can determine its own rendering model, whether it be immediate mode, retained mode, or often a mixture of both.

-In this example, `DesktopWindow` inherits from `View`, which gives it the ability to add arbitrary child widgets.
-The root widget (`DesktopWindow`) handles the incoming event stream followed by a button-query to check if it was clicked.
+In this example, `Window` inherits from `View`, which gives it the ability to add arbitrary child widgets.
+The root widget (`Window`) handles the incoming event stream followed by a button-query to check if it was clicked.

 This makes a *polling architecture* of the event flow possible.
 This allows for closure and borrow-free event handling as opposed to what using a callback closure would impose.

-In this example the root widget `DesktopWindow` handles the incoming event stream, and then the button is queried to check if it was clicked.
+In this example the root widget `Window` handles the incoming event stream, and then the button is queried to check if it was clicked.
 This model enables a *polling architecture* for the event flow, which makes it possible to handle events without using closure or borrowing, instead of imposing a callback closure.

 ## Queries

+For the main event handling part of the application, we implement `MatchEvent`, which is a trait to splice out events for us to handle.
+In this case we have the Button widget defined in the DSL called `my_button`.

 The `self.ui.get_button(id!(my_button))` call queries the UI structure which then returns a `ButtonRef` type.
 For each button, there is a `ButtonRef` and `ButtonSet` type that wraps a nullable reference to one or more buttons.
 This allows queries on multiple buttons at once, so only a single event handler is required.
-For instance `self.ui.get_button_set(ids!(my_button))` would return all buttons called `my_button` .
+For instance `self.ui.get_button_set(ids!(my_button))` would return all buttons called `my_button`.

 This is particularly useful for multi-device UIs.

+Once the `clicked()` action is detected, we will print out the text "CLICKED!" on the console.

 ## Using the turtle for layout